Beth Hewett, PhD

 - Preparing Educators for Online Writing Instruction: Principles and Processes

-Dr. Hewett was Chair of the CCCC Committee for Best Practices in Online Writing Instruction (OWI) 2007-2014 and remains on that committee, focusing her work on research in OWI.
+Dr. Hewett was the first president of the Global Society of Online Literacy Educators and was Chair of the CCCC Committee for Best Practices in Online Writing Instruction (OWI) 2007-2014.

 Webinars and videos that Dr. Hewett has developed for her clients include the following: